Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 ## The Memory Hierarchy
 ### Why Hierarchical Design
-As might be expected, there is a trade-off among the three key characteristics of memory: **capacity**, **access time**, and **cost**.
+As might be expected, there is a trade-off among the ==three key characteristics of memory: **capacity**, **access time**, and **cost**==.
 A variety of technologies are used to implement memory systems, and across this spectrum of technologies, the following relationships hold:

-- Faster access time, greater cost per bit
+- Faster access time, greater cost per bit;
-- Greater capacity, smaller cost per bit
+- Greater capacity, smaller cost per bit;
-- Greater capacity, slower access speed
+- Greater capacity, slower access speed;

 ### Memory Hierarchy in a nutshell